How Much Work To Do Before Selling a House: 3 Levels of Prep

 If you’re looking for another alternative to sell your house fast, HomeLight offers a Simple Sale option that simplifies the process of an all-cash offer.
 Simple Sale has a network of cash buyers on its platform, and partner investors have a wide range of investment strategies, including fix-and-flip and buy-and-hold.
 This enables Simple Sale to provide competitive cash offers for homes in almost any condition throughout the U.S.

-With Simple Sale, you answer a set of questions about your property and receive a no-obligation, all-cash offer in as few as 48 hours and sell your property in as little as 10 days.
+With Simple Sale, you answer a set of questions about your home and receive a no-obligation all-cash offer in 24 hours.
+If you accept the offer, you can close in as little as 10 days.

 Do your homework before you invest in repairs